Ognjen1994/travel-planner/README.md

 ## Usage

-To use Travel Buddy App, follow these steps:
+To use Travel Planner App, follow these steps:

 1. On the home page, you will see a search form.
 2. Fill in the following details in the search form: